mui/material-ui/docs/pages/blog/mui-x-v5.md

 ## What's next?

 More exciting things are coming!
-We have big plans for this last quarter of 2021 in terms of features we plan to make available to both `DataGrid` and `DataGridPro` components.
-Things like **tree data**, **column pinning** and **variable row height** are part of our roadmap.
+We have big plans for the rest of this quarter in terms of features we expect to release in both the `DataGrid` and `DataGridPro` components.
+Features such as **tree data**, **column pinning**, and **variable row height** are part of our roadmap.

 ### A public roadmap